aar-ish/Face-Detection/README.md

 Also the dataset needs to be large enough to detect multiple faces

-Currently it identifies the provided images
+Currently it identifies the provided sample images